The Gurkha Welfare Trust: Activity in Nepal

 Today, the Trust's field delivery arm – The Gurkha Welfare Scheme – employs around 400 staff members in Nepal.
 Its footprint includes 21 operational bases (Area Welfare Centres) across Nepal that are run by former Gurkhas, as well as one in Darjeeling, India.
 Each day, elderly veterans come to these centres with their health and welfare needs.
 Every quarter, a steady stream of Gurkha veterans walk anything up to two or three days to claim their pensions.

-The Trust pays a monthly stipend to around 5,800 needy Gurkha ex-servicemen and widows in Nepal who do not receive a military pension (15 years' military service is required to earn such a pension).
+The Trust pays a monthly stipend to around 5,800 needy Gurkha ex-servicemen and widows in Nepal who do not receive a military pension (15 years' of military service is required to earn such a pension).
 Medical treatment is also provided for them and their dependants.
-In addition, hardship grants are awarded to alleviate destitution following fire, flood and other natural disasters.
+In addition, hardship grants are awarded to alleviate destitution following the fire, flood and other natural disasters.
 The Trust runs two Residential Homes in Pokhara and Dharan, offering full-time care for some of its most vulnerable pensioners.

 In addition to its relief work for Gurkha veterans, the Trust also invests in Community Aid projects for the wider Nepalese population.
 It has built 137 new schools and runs an extensive renovation programme for dilapidated schools, improving access to education for over 550,000 Nepali children since the programme began in 1989.
 Enhancements in existing schools include tap stands, libraries and science laboratories.

 The Trust also runs an extensive Rural Water and Sanitation Programme in Nepal, supported by DFID.
 Clean water supply systems and sanitation schemes are introduced to around 120 villages across the country each year, drastically reducing sickness rates and labour hours in those communities.
 To date, over 300,000 people in around 1,400 villages have benefited from the Trust's water projects.

 With funding from the Kadoorie Agricultural Aid Association, the Trust organises eight annual open medical camps, performing thousands of dental extractions and cataract operations while offering free GP and gynaecology checks, performing minor surgery and distributing free medication.
 Around 14,500 Nepali people benefit from these camps each year.

 Activity in the UK

-Following a change in legal status in 2009, many Gurkhas who retired pre-1997 chose to move to the UK on a permanent basis.
+Following a change in legal status in 2009, many Gurkhas who retired pre-1997 chose to move to the UK permanently.
 The Trust runs two Gurkha Welfare Advice Centres in Salisbury and in Aldershot to assist Gurkha pensioners in their transition to life in the UK.
 The Advice Centres also provide outreach surgeries in communities where there are significant Gurkha populations.